 Make sure to get a Tax Identification Number known as a Rol Unico Tributario (RUT) in Chile.
 Chile subsidiary law states you need to obtain a signed public deed and publish your subsidiary in the Official Gazette to do so.
 You should get your RUT in 10 days, and your company will be ready to operate legally.

-Benefits of a Chile Subsidiary
+Benefits of Setting Up a Chile Subsidiary

 The most significant benefit of setting up your Chile subsidiary is the legal ability to conduct operations in Chile and hire local workers.
 There is also limited liability between the subsidiary and you as the parent company, which saves the parent company from any pending litigation or potential loss.